commitblue/dtsman/README.md

 ![screenshot5](/readmeimages/Screenshot_5.png)
 Hit enter
 The first argument is the path to your .d.ts file, the second is the port for the server.
+If a popup like "Windows defender has prevented your program from etc etc", Just allow access or ignore it.